-In December 2009, the Committee recommended and the Board adopted a performance bonus plan based on achieving annual financial results in excess of financial thresholds established by the Committee and approved by the Board at the beginning of each year (the "Bonus Plan").
+The Committee recommended and the Board adopted a performance bonus plan based on achieving annual financial results in excess of financial thresholds established by the Committee and approved by the Board at the beginning of each year (the "Bonus Plan").
+Our bonus pool for corporate executives (except for Group or Subsidiary Presidents), officers and corporate staff is determined by achieving a certain return on beginning stockholders equity ("ROE").
+Each year the Committee recommends, and the Board approves, a ROE maximum target.

-In December 2012, the Committee recommended and the Board approved, the awarding of performance bonuses for the NEOs under the Bonus Plan in respect of VSE's fiscal year ending December 31, 2012 ("Fiscal 2012").
-These bonus amounts range from 2% of the NEO's base salary for achieving a return on beginning VSE stockholders' equity in excess of 12% to a maximum 100% of base salary for achieving a return for Fiscal 2012 on beginning stockholders' equity of 23% or more.
+In December 2014, the Committee recommended and the Board approved, the awarding of performance bonuses for the NEOs under the Bonus Plan for VSE's fiscal year ending December 31, 2014 ("2014").
+These bonus amounts ranged from 9% of the NEO's base salary for achieving a ROE of 11% to a maximum 100% of base salary for achieving a ROE of 16% or more.
 The maximum eligible bonus potential is set forth below.